HaoKang-Timmy/finetune/README.md

 ![image-20211215233138197](./pic/image-20211215233138197.png)

-We could conclud that smaller batch size has a more unstable curve, which relatively has better accuracy.
-However, in small batch(8 pic per GPU), performance is worsen than others.
+We could conclude that a smaller batch size has a more unstable curve, which relatively has better accuracy.
+However, in the small-batch(8 pics per GPU), performance is worse than others.
 This is because MobileNetV2 uses batchnorm_layer.
 In small batches, these layer has bad performance.
-Comparing 64, 128, 256, we get that small batches get relatively better performance than large batches.
+Comparing 64, 128, 256, we get that small batches to get relatively better performance than large batches.